State Law Guide · Updated January 2026

 Most dealer add-on products are cancellable.
 Most dealers won't tell you that.

 Under Illinois Service Contract Act, Illinois gives you the right to cancel and receive refunds on F&I products.
+You have a 30 days free look period for full refunds.
 Dealers who fail to comply face Consumer Fraud Act penalties — actual damages plus attorney fees.

 Quick Answer

 In Illinois, you can cancel dealer add-on products at any time.
+During the first 30 days, you receive a full refund (minus up to $50 or 10%, whichever is less fee).
 Refunds must be issued within 45 days.
 You can sue in Small Claims Court for up to $10,000.

 Purchased F&I products in Illinois?